Donat History, Family Crest & Coats of Arms

 Early Origins of the Donat family

 The surname Donat was first found in Wiltshire.
 Originally from Normandy, the name was originally spelt Dannet, for De Anet or D'Alneto.
-D'Alnai is mentioned at the Battle of Hastings (Wace) as 'Sire d'Alnai.'
+D'Alnai is mentioned at the Battle of Hastings as 'Sire d'Alnai.'

-Important Dates for the Donat family
+Early History of the Donat family

 This web page shows only a small excerpt of our Donat research.
 Another 278 words (20 lines of text) covering the years 1246, 1296, 1500, 1577, 1648 and 1663 are included under the topic Early Donat History in all our PDF Extended History products and printed products wherever possible.